Growing up in segregated Texas, I didn’t think much about race. Then, I covered the civil rights movement in the 1960s.

 Editor’s Note: In May 1970, my Yale classmate, Henry Louis “Skip” Gates, Jr., and I watched National Guard soldiers roll heavy tear-gas machines across the historic New Haven Green.

-In a pivotal trip in 1967, Sen. Kennedy saw first-hand the effects of poverty in the Delta.
+In a pivotal trip in 1967, Senator Kennedy saw first-hand the effects of poverty in the Delta.

-The modern version of an African-American spiritual has helped draw together people fighting for a better life
+The modern version of an African-American spiritual has helped draw together people who are fighting for justice.

 At